 B) Open work permit issuance

-- A non job-specific open or open/restricted (depending on medical examination requirements, if applicable) WP may be issued to a working-age dependent child accompanying a TFW principal applicant as described above, upon application by the dependent (including payment of the appropriate fee) and without requiring an LMO from Service Canada.
+- A non job-specific open or open/restricted (depending on medical examination requirements, if applicable) work permit may be issued to the spouse or common-law partner of a long-haul truck driver as described above, upon application by the spouse/common-law partner (including payment of the appropriate fee) and without requiring an LMO from Service Canada.

-- Verification of dependency should be performed as per existing procedures, so that officers are satisfied that the relationship is bona fide.
+- Verification of marriage or common-law relationship should be performed as per existing procedures, so that officers are satisfied that the relationship is bona fide.

 C) System instructions

-- The LMO exemption code is T13 in conjunction with R204(c) of the IRPR, “an agreement entered into by the Minister with a province or group of provinces under subsection 8(1) of the Act”.
+- The LMO Exemption Code is T13 in conjunction with section R204(c) of the Immigration and Refugee Protection Regulations, "an agreement entered into by the Minister with a province or group of provinces under subsection 8(1) of the Act".

-- For any applications originating at a visa office, any coding, conditions and/or remarks not downloaded from GCMS must be entered into FOSS before generating the WP.
+- For any applications originating at a visa office, any coding, conditions and/or remarks not downloaded from CAIPS must be entered into FOSS before generating the work permit.

 D) Duration and extensions

-The duration of the WP issued to the accompanying dependent cannot exceed the expiry date of the WP of the principal applicant.
+The duration of the work permit issued to the spouse/common-law partner cannot exceed the expiry date of the work permit of the principal applicant.

-Should the principal applicant’s WP be extended, that of the dependent can be similarly extended upon application.
+Should the principal applicant’s work permit be extended, the work permit of the spouse/common-law partner can be similarly extended upon application.